elastic/eui/wiki/eui-documentation-site.md

-# Elastic UI documentation site
+# Creating documentation example pages

 Code for the Elastic UI [documentation site](https://elastic.github.io/eui/#/) can be found in the `src-docs` directory.